kg4zow/git2rss/README.md

     * `none` = No email, only show the author's name.
 This is the default if `show_email` is not specified.

 * `commit_url` (optional) = If specified, this will be used as the URL for each commit's "post" in the feed.
 The value should contain "`%s`" in it somewhere, this tag will have the actual commit hash substituted in it.

+* `limit` (optional) = Maximum number of most recent commits to include in the generated RSS file.

+    * Setting this to `0` will make the script include every commit in the repo's history.

+    * If the repo has multiple branches, only the commits in the current branch will be shown.

 Values *can* be enclosed with double-quotes (i.e. the `"` character), but do not have to be.